AlexandrGraschenkov/AGBEnchmark/README.md

 #AGBenchmark

 This is simple library for benchmark your ObjC, Swift and C++ code.
 You can watch how much time your code is spend.
-Some times algorithms begin work longer during the time.
+Some times algorithms begin work longer during the time. `AGBenchmark` also records this information.

 For check how long the part of your code is executed, simple call: